mouzong/mouzong/README.md

 ### Hello You 👋

 - 🔭 I’m currently working on ...
-Building CI/CD Pipelines with Jenkins, Ansible, Terraform, Docker, Kubernetes, Prometheus, and Grafana on AWS to deploy Spring Boot applications
+Building CI/CD Pipelines with Jenkins, Ansible, Terraform, Docker, Kubernetes, Prometheus, and Grafana on AWS to deploy Spring Boot and Python FastAPI APIs
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 DevOps projects and SpringBoot microservice API development
 - 🤔 I’m looking to help and learn more about...
 DevOps with AWS, AZURE, and GCP